conduktor/conduktor-coding-challenge/frontend-developers/README.md

 This is a Front-end challenge: it should be user-friendly to use.

+💡 You can take inspiration from our existing design (conduktor.io).

 ## Technical Details

 You must create a front-end project using: